Early life of David Lynch: Birth and childhood

 Finding the calm and contented nature of his home life frustrating, the young Lynch sought ways to secretly rebel against his parents.
 He and a friend took to building bottle rockets; after a particularly powerful rocket severely damaged his friend's foot they switched their focus to making and detonating pipe bombs for fun instead.
 A large pipe bomb which they detonated in a school swimming pool was heard by several neighbors, and resulted in Lynch and his friend being arrested.
 Lynch was also a member of the high school fraternity Alpha Omega Upsilon, and learned to play the bongos while frequenting a nightclub popular with the Beat Generation, earning the nickname "Bongo Dave".

 Lynch was a member of the Boy Scouts of America, attaining the rank of Eagle Scout.
 His childhood friend Toby Keeler posited that this experience and the "be prepared" Scout motto formed the basis of Lynch's "do it yourself" approach to filmmaking and art, and shaped his ability to "make things out of nothing".
 Lynch had initially joined the Scouts in order to "put it behind" him, but continued at the urging of his father; he eventually summed up his biography as "Eagle Scout.
 Missoula, Montana" in a 1990 press release for Wild at Heart.
 As a Boy Scout, Lynch was present at John F. Kennedy's presidential inauguration, which took place on Lynch's 15th birthday.
 When Kennedy was assassinated in 1963, Lynch was the first in his school to hear of it, as he was working on a display case rather than attending class.
+Three months later, Lynch was present at The Beatles' first U.S. concert at Washington Coliseum, which he discussed 60 years later in the documentary Beatles '64 (2024).